 Windrush: Portrait of a Generation is the latest photo-story by award-winning social documentary photographer Jim Grover.
 It portrays the current lives and traditions of the first generation of Caribbean migrants, now in their late 60s to 90s.

-A year in the making, and timed to co-incide with the 70th anniversary of ‘Windrush’, it was created in clubs, homes, churches, cemeteries, and memorials around Clapham, Brixton, and Stockwell.
+A year in the making, and timed to co-incide with the 70th anniversary of ‘Windrush’ in 2018, it was created in clubs, homes, churches, cemeteries, and memorials around Clapham, Brixton, and Stockwell.
 The exhibition is curated by Katy Barron, Senior Director at the Michael Hoppen Gallery in London.

 Many of the Windrush generation live in Brixton and Clapham in south London as some of the very first ‘Windrushers’ were accommodated in the underground war shelter at Clapham South and sought their first jobs at the Brixton labour exchange.